-- the above-average industry growth of product and market areas that we have targeted, - our plan to introduce additional new products within our existing product families as well as in new product categories, - the impact of our outstanding litigation on the revenue we derive from our CCFL product line, - the absence of strong seasonality in the markets in which we sell our products, - the cyclical nature of the semiconductor industry, - the factors that we believe will impact our ability to achieve revenue growth, and - estimates of our future liquidity requirements.
+- · the above-average industry growth of product and market areas that we have targeted, - our plan to introduce additional new products within our existing product families as well as in new product categories, - the impact of our outstanding litigation on the revenue we derive from our CCFL product line, - our belief that our products and the markets they target have the ability to offer above average industry growth over the long term, - the cyclical nature of the semiconductor industry, - the factors that we believe will impact our ability to achieve revenue growth, and - estimates of our future liquidity requirements.

 You can identify forward-looking statements by terms such as "would," "could," "may," "will," "should," "expect," "intend," "plan," "anticipate," "believe," "estimate," "predict," "potential," "targets," "seek," or "continue," the negative of these terms or other variations of such terms.
 These statements are only predictions based upon assumptions that we believe to be reasonable at the time made, and are subject to risks and uncertainties.
 Therefore, actual events or results may differ materially and adversely from those expressed in any forward-looking statement.
 In evaluating these statements, you should specifically consider the risks described below in the section entitled "Risk Factors."
 These factors may cause our actual results to differ materially from any forward-looking statements.
-Except as required by law, we undertake no obligation to publicly update or revise any forwardlooking statements, whether as a result of new information, future events or otherwise.
+Except as required by law, we undertake no obligation to publicly update or revise any forward-looking statements, whether as a result of new information, future events or otherwise.